 Cryptocurrencies currently represent the newest option for laundering money, but these transactions are often not as opaque as some people believe.
 Additionally, cryptocurrencies are incredibly volatile and introduce uncertainties that may make money launderers nervous.

 Layering: This is pretty straightforward.
 It requires the money launderer to create as much confusion as possible to hide the origins of the money.
 Typically, this involves transferring the money through numerous shell companies and multiple bank accounts.
-While this step does not make the money any cleaner, it simply seeks to move the money as far away from illicit origins as possible.
+While this step does not make the money any cleaner, it merely seeks to move the money as far away from illicit origins as possible.

 Integration: Once the money has been layered, you can now try to use the money on large, legal transactions on something like real estate.
 The layering process clouds the provenance of the money and makes it appear to be legitimate, but it doesn’t complete the laundering process.
 Integration represents the final step of money laundering as it “cleans” the dirty money.
 One of the best ways to integrate money fully into the financial system is to buy real estate.